 Water can solve almost all your health problems, including mental health.
 Dehydration may enhance your risk of anxiety and depression.
 People who drank more water had a lower risk of anxiety and depression.
 Some even experience dehydration anxiety, where people usually fear that they’re not drinking enough water, and some even fear going anywhere without their water bottle.
 This chronic anxiety is associated with obsessive-compulsive disorder(OCD) and orthorexia.
 Water requirements vary from person to person.
 Have sufficient water to keep yourself hydrated.
 And, the need depends on diet, age, exercise, etc.

 The gut, also known as the ” second brain,” relates to mental health.
 Our digestive system produces 90 percent of happy hormones (serotonin) and impacts our mood, digestion, brain function, sleep, and circadian rhythm.
 The feeling of tension, anxiousness is often felt in the gut.
 The digestion races up or slows down depending on the way we feel.
-A healthy digestive system also ensures that all the necessary vitamins, minerals, and nutrients are absorbed properly.
+A healthy digestive system also ensures that all the necessary vitamins, minerals, and nutrients are absorbing properly in our body.
 Keep your gut healthy with lots of fiber, water, and exercise.
 Exercise also boosts mood and helps in fighting anxiety and depression.
 Include lots of fruits, legumes, fermented foods, vegetables, whole grains, prebiotic foods to keep your second brain healthy and happy.

 A balanced diet can help you get proper vitamins and minerals.
 And it is essential for good physical and mental health.